nieomylnieja/gitsync/README.md

 `gitsync` ships with two commands:

-1`sync` - interactively creates a patch and applies it to the synchronized repositories' files.
+1. `sync` - interactively creates a patch and applies it to the synchronized repositories' files.
-2`diff` - shows the differences between the root and synchronized files in unified format.
+2. `diff` - shows the differences between the root and synchronized files in unified format.

 ```shell